If you’re carrying grief no one warned you about-you’re in the right place

 Maybe you left a faith, a family, a life you were told was holy.

-maybe you thought leaving would feel like freedom, but it mostly feels like being lost in a language you were never taught to speak.
+maybe you thought leaving would feel like freedom, but mostly it feels like being lost in a language you were never taught to speak.

 if any of this sounds familiar?